ashmoran/bip39_missing_word/README.markdown

     Valid reconstructed mnemonic: agree regret stay pride feel whip ...

-The number of valid seeds with vary depending on the length of the mnemonic an the specific word omitted.
+The number of valid seeds will vary depending on the length of the mnemonic and the specific word omitted.